aklum3/aklum3.github.io/projects/project-2.md

 My role in this project was mainly to design flashlight housings for the different iterations of circuits.
 The unique feature of our flashlights was that they used a Peltier tile which basically converts heat to electricity that can be used to power the light.
 The flashlight design also changed frequently due to new ideas, such as adding a small storage space for matches, a built-in whistle, and even a multi-purpose tool.
 We also tried to implement differnt form-factors so that we would have various products.

-I greatly improved my computer aided drawing (CAD) skills after completing this project.
+I greatly improved my computer aided desinging (CAD) skills after completing this project.
 I joined the WeLumen8 team about a year after high school and I only knew how to use AutoCAD (2D software).
 So this project was very significant to me, since I taught myself how to 3D CAD using the Autodesk software Fusion360.
 With this new knowledge, I was able to complete many more projects down the road.

 For more information, visit our website [WeLumen8](https://welumen8.wixsite.com/2018).